EFL - ESL activities and games for teaching the present perfect

 Use this representation to teach the construction of the present perfect.
 Elicit examples of each component before asking the students to suggest some statements.
 Have them convert the sentences into their negative form and if you can, an L1 translation.
 After that, use the timeline to highlight when and why we use the tense, and try to elicit examples of common question structures and short answers.

 A perfect sentence

-Write the following prompts on the board and have the students make present perfect sentences.
+Write the following prompts on the board and have the students work individually to make present perfect sentences.
 Tell them that at least two should be negative.
-Correct as a group and elicit both the positive and negative solutions.

 1. My friend / Circus

 4. He / Star Wars / yet?